lerdmann1601/HERA-Matlab/tests/Convergence_Analysis.md

 **Method Configurations:**
 ![Method Parameters](Robustness_Report_20251214_233500/Graphics/Param_Methods_20251214_233500.png)

+### Analysis Scope

+To isolate the behavior of individual convergence algorithms, the following simplifications were applied:

+* **Effect Size Metrics**: Both Cliff's Delta and Relative Difference are always calculated, and the convergence criterion is based on the averaged stability of both.
+Only Cliff's Delta was used as the accuracy metric for comparison against reference values.
+This design choice allows us to test whether the averaged convergence approach produces accurate individual estimates despite relying on a combined stability indicator.
+* **Ranking Stability**: A single-metric ranking (M1 only) was used to provide a stable reference point.
+Multi-metric rankings (M1_M2, M1_M2_M3) may exhibit different convergence characteristics due to increased complexity.
+* **Thresholds for Ranking**: Pre-calculated reference thresholds were used to isolate the ranking convergence behavior from threshold estimation variability.

 ## Validation Results

 We evaluated the performance of the Robust Mode based on two key criteria: **Convergence Success** (did it finish?) and **Accuracy** (were the results correct?).